Rhode Island (RI)

 Farm to school has been picking up momentum over the last 10 years.
 See how long SFAs in Rhode Island have been going local.

-Percent of F2S SFAs Total F2S SFAs
+Percent of F2S SFAs Number of F2S SFAs

 Less than 3 years